albertlast/GameLifeCounter/README.md

 # GameLiveCounter

-Is a basic live counter for games, it can handle two person at the same time.
+Is a basic live counter for games, it can handle two persons at the same time.

-You can use the setting menu to switch to fullscreen, also when android with chromebase browser is used, you can also disable the screensaver (enable wakelock).
+You can use the setting menu to switch to fullscreen.
+When android with chromebase browser is used, you can also disable the screensaver (enable wakelock).

+Support pwa -> can be installed locally on supported devices.

 ![App](doc/App.png)